tbrowder/Bin-Utils/README.md

 DESCRIPTION
 ===========

 **Bin::Utils** should be used by any module author who wants to provide the contents of the module's /resources directory to its users.
-It provides the following:
+It provides the following routines:

 head2 Routines

-    #| Assumes file is binary, best choice
+    #| Assumes file is binary,
-    #| if in doubt of file type
     sub slurp-file(
-         $path,
-    Bool :$bin    = True,
-    Bool :$utf8c8 = False,
-    Bool :$other  = False,
+         $path
         ) is export {...}

-    #| Assumes file is binary, best choice
+    #| Assumes file is binary
-    #|   if in doubt of file type
     #| Returns the new path
     sub spurt-file(
         $contents,
         :$basename!,
-        :$dir is copy,    #= the desired output directory
+        :$dir is copy     #= the desired output directory
                           #= default: $*CWD ('.')
-        :$bin    = True,
-        :$utf8c8 = False,
         --> IO::Path
         ) is export {...}